Riki0923/DEX/README.md

 ## When this contract is deployed, it will mint 10000 LINK, for ETH you will need to get a test private key (for example from Truffle test blockchain).

-- Right now you can Sell and Buy onl Chainlink as the function is written like that, probably I will change it to accept any kind of token in the future
+- Right now you can Sell and Buy only with Chainlink as the function is written like that, probably I will change it to accept any kind of token in the future

 # Functions in Solidity Part: